-For sites with suspected or confirmed cases of Covid-19, we will suspend visits until the infection has been contained.
+For sites with suspected or confirmed cases of Covid-19, we will suspend visits until the infection has been contained, other than exceptional circumstances where it is possible to enable this safely for all concerned.
 During these times other methods of contact will be available including Skype.
 This is in line with Public Health England (PHE) advice.
-We review all leave arrangements weekly to ensure we are meeting patients’ needs and are in line with Government advice.
+We review all leave arrangements at least weekly to ensure we are meeting patients’ needs and are in line with Government advice.

-With the reduction in the national R rate, and given most of our services are currently free of infection amongst staff and patients, we are admitting patients to all of our services and will therefore follow our usual referral practice.
+Despite the increased rate of Covid-19 infections across the UK, we continue to admit inpatients to our hospitals in accordance with our usual referral practices and the additional requirements made necessary by the current Covid-19 position.
 We remain fully committed to working closely with commissioners in ensuring that potential patients have access to the treatment that they require, as close to home as possible.

 We understand that local Trusts may continue to require additional resource in order to free up capacity within their own locality.
 We will continue to be flexible to support the needs of all local commissioning systems wherever possible.